Boise State vs. San Diego State NCAA Football Odds, Plays and Insights | November 26, 2021

 - Boise State's games this season have gone over 44.5 points five of 11 times.

-- Friday's over/under is 13.6 points lower than the two team's combined 58.1 points per game average.
+- The two teams combine to average 58.1 points per game, 13.6 more than the over/under in this contest.

-- This contest's over/under is 8.8 points more than the 35.7 these two squads combine to allow per game this season.
+- This contest's total is 8.8 points more than the 35.7 these two squads combine to allow per game this season.

-- Broncos games this season feature an average total of 57.4 points, a number 12.9 points higher than Friday's over/under.

-- In 2021, games involving the Aztecs have averaged a total of 43.6 points, 0.9 fewer than this game's set over/under.
+- The 43.6 PPG average total in Aztecs games this season is 0.9 points fewer than this game's over/under.

 Boise State Stats and Trends